 Note*** The above was an example of a SELL trade… Use the same rules – but in reverse – for a BUY trade, but this time we’re going to use the bullish flag, or bull flag.
 In the figure below, you can see an actual BUY trade example, using the bullish flag pattern.

 Identifying the bear flag pattern should be an easy job but if you have the right trading conditions the bearish flag can be a great trading pattern to start growing your account.
-The key thing about the bear flag chart pattern strategy is that it’s a strategy that works only in a bear market and it work beautiful.
+The key thing about the bear flag chart pattern strategy is that it’s a strategy that works only in a bear market and it works beautifully.

-Please also don’t forget to check out our previous strategy tutorial on Rectangle Pattern.
+Please also don’t forget to check out our previous strategy tutorial on trading channel pattern strategy.

 Thank you for reading!